Tyru5/Reflecting/README.txt

        executable name and then recompile all individual classes again.

        		  ~Running my Code (Execution)~
 (2) => There are 2 ways of invoking my program.
-This is because one of the  ways renders my masterwork.png image and the other way(s)
+This is because one of the  ways renders my masterwork.png image and the other way
-       render my assignment 4 scenes.
+       renders my assignment 4 scenes.
 They are as follows:

        1) To execute my program to render the masterwork.png image:
         - The user *only need to type in the executable name*: